ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/database-with-mongodb.md

  }
  ```

- - Create a `StockItemRepository.java` interface to interact with the database, put it in a `respositories` directory.
+ - Create a `StockItemRepository.java` interface to interact with the database, put it in a `repositories` directory.
  ```java title="src/main/java/com/ibm/inventory_management/repositories/StockItemRepository.java"
  package com.ibm.inventory_management.repositories;